Hernia repair treatment prices and locations

 - Umbilical hernias are where the lump appears near the belly button.
 It is most common in babies although adults can also be affected, mainly as the result of repeated strain.

-- Hiatus hernias happen when part of your stomach squeezes up into your chest through a weakness in your diaphragm.
+- Hiatus hernias happen when part of your stomach squeezes up into your chest through a weak spot in your diaphragm.
 This sort of hernia may cause heartburn in some people and is usually treated with medication.
-We do not offer surgery for hiatus hernias at Care UK.
+We do not offer surgery for hiatus hernias at Practice Plus Group.

 - There are other different types of hernia, including incisional hernias which may need repair.

 What type of hernia is the most severe?

 The severity of a hernia can depend on how quickly treatment is sought out (or if the hernia is treated at all).
 For example, if left untreated, a hernia can become strangulated.
 This means the blood supply to the trapped tissue is cut off, which can be life-threatening.

 Even if treated, femoral hernias are one of the most serious.
 Femoral hernias occur when part of the bowel slides through weakened muscle and perforates the femoral canal.
 Pain is often located in the upper thigh and treatment is almost always surgery.

 How do I know if my hernia needs surgery?

 For most, hernias do not present with any symptoms other than the lump itself.
 However, if you experience a number of symptoms including sudden, severe pain, vomiting, constipation or wind, a tenderness in the area of the hernia and being unable to push the hernia back in, this may mean that your hernia has become ‘strangulated’ and you should seek immediate medical treatment.